 Description 4 - S7 ocnnection setup

 S7-1200 and S7-1500 CPU access requires access using "Slot 1" and you must disable optimized block access (in TIA portal) for the blocks you are using.
-In addition, you must "Enable GET/PUT Access" in the 1500 controller in TIA Portal.
-Doing so opens up the controller for other access by other applications as well, so be aware of the security implications of doing this.
+In addition, you must "Enable GET/PUT Access" in the S7 controller in TIA Portal.
+Doing so opens up the controller for other access by other applications as well, so be aware of the security implications when you doing this.

 Define your variable in the tab "Variables".